gjverrier/secML.github.io/src/content/post/class9.md

 ### PDF Malware Classifiers

 ## Hidost: A Static Machine-Learning-Based Detector of Malicious Files
 There has been a substantial amount of work on the detection of no-executable malware which includes static, dynamic and combined methods.
-Although static methods performs in orders of magnitude faster, their applicability has been limited to only specific file formats.
-Hidost introduces the static machine-learning-based malware detection system to operate multiple file formats like pdf or swf having hierarchial document structure.
+Although static methods perform in orders of magnitude faster, their applicability has been limited to only specific file formats.
+Hidost introduces the static machine-learning-based malware detection system to operate multiple file formats like pdf or swf having hierarchical  document structure.

-### Hierarchiacally structured file formats
+### Hierarchically structured file formats
 File formats are developed as a mean to store the physical representation of certain information but all of them do not have logical structure.
 For example, some formats like text files do not have any logical structure but others e.g.; HTML files represents a logical relationships between html elements.
-Following two figures shows the hierarchial structure of pdf and  swf files respectively.
+Following two figures shows the hierarchical structure of pdf and  swf files respectively.

 <p align="center">
 <img src="/images/pdf_structure.png" width="400" >